 Nepalese people have great respect for Nagapanchami Day which falls every year on the fifth day of the bright fortnight of Shravan (July) / Shravan Shukla Panchami.
-This year Nagpanchami falls on 05th-Auguest.
+This year Nagpanchami falls on 02nd-August.
 People celebrate this day with great feelings and faith of the eight Gotra (clan) of the Nagas, namely; Ananta, Basuki, Padma, Mahapadam, Taksar, Kulir, Karkat, and Shank Nag.

-During Nagpanchami people wake up early in the morning and take bath with precious water then make images of the serpent /Nag, Ganesh, Kalash by cow dunk or white flour and worshiped.
-It is customary to visit serenely of Naga’s, Pound, well and Shiva temple and worship Serpent offering cow milk, sesame, barley, Doobo and Kush (sacred grass) and burning Shrikhand (sandalwood) incense.
-It is said that the aroma of Shrikhand is the dearest things of Nagadevata/Serpent.
+During Nagpanchami people wake up early in the morning and take bath with precious water then make images of the serpent /Nag, Ganesh, and Kalash with cow dunk or white flour and worship.
+It is customary to visit serenely Naga’s, Pound, well, and Shiva temple and worship Serpent offering cow milk, sesame, barley, Doobo, and Kush (sacred grass) and burning Shrikhand (sandalwood) incense.
+It is said that the aroma of Shrikhand is the dearest thing of Nagadevata/Serpent.
 If we go to the nearby tree of Shrikhand, be too careful with the serpent.

 Similarly, in this Puja (worship), there is a law to use white lotus flowers and Lava (parched paddy that is grown in the flower).
-Likewise, people draw the picture of Serpents and past on main entrance of house/door, offer the Yogurt, Dubo, Kush, Sindur (a traditional vermilion red or orange-red colored cosmetic powder), Chandan, etc. for worship.
-People believe that there is no lighting in the house, no fear of firing and snakes and other poisonous species from the worship of Nag on this day.
+Likewise, people draw the picture of Serpents and past on the main entrance of the house/door, offering Yogurt, Dubo, Kush, Sindur (a traditional vermilion red or orange-red colored cosmetic powder), Chandan, etc. for worship.
+People believe that there is no lighting in the house, no fear of firing, and snakes and other poisonous species from the worship of Nag on this day.
 This day is believed to have started the winter with the end of the rainy season.

-Probably, you are wondering why you people are worshiping such venomous Serpent.
+Probably, you are wondering why you people are worshiping such venomous serpents.

 According to astrological classical belief, Nag Panchami is an auspicious day to start any kind of new work or business.
 There is a religious belief that the Serpent will out from the newly built house by worshipping on Nag Panchami if they made the residents.
 This ritual is not a pretext for the law.
 Not superstition.
 It also has its own scientific significance.